filippotorreggiani/miomicro/README.md

 # miomicro

-A specialized microcontroller board for communication applications
+A specialized microcontroller board for communication applications.